Villa Beatrice in Portofino

 The walls of Villa Beatrice in Portofino resonate with the legacy of its former residents.
 The first notable name?
 Attilio Odero, was an industry giant pivotal to Italy’s naval milestones.
 Later on, the mansion welcomed Enrico Piaggio, the brain behind the iconic Vespa scooter.
 The list of eminent guests doesn’t end there.
 The Tonolli family and the Costa-Ardissone clan have also hosted lavish dinners and charity balls in this dreamy setting.

-Now, as the winds of change blow, Villa Beatrice in Portofino is on the brink of a new era.
-The recent acquisition by the esteemed Belmond group, backed by the powerhouse LVMH of the Arnault dynasty, hints at transforming this jewel into plush suites.
-A sanctuary for those in pursuit of both luxury and a whiff of nostalgia.
+Now, as the winds of change blow, Villa Beatrice in Portofino stands on the brink of a new era.
+Its recent acquisition by LVMH, under the vision of the Arnault dynasty, hints at a future shaped by quiet opulence and timeless allure — a sanctuary for those seeking both refinement and a trace of nostalgia.

 Portofino, a world apart.